dsebastien/softwareArchitectureNotes/event-driven.md

 Microservices may also subscribe to some topics.
 When it receives events, its Server Event Mediator will take care of reactively handling these \(i.e., letting them flow for consumption\).

 Flow in this case: Server Event Mediator -&gt; Service Layer -&gt; ...

+### State Machines

+When clients interact with the back-end \(whatever microservice\), they issue "commands".

+When a command is received, it triggers the creation of an event.
+That event is stored and processed.

+When we process each event, the concerned parts of the system may change their "state" we can represent all the possible state of some sub-system as a Finite State Machine \(FSM\).
+Basically, events are what allows the FSM to go from a state to another.

+The benefit if we use FSMs is that once an event occurs, we can pass it to the FSM and see if it changed its state.
+Once the state changes, new events are generated and dispatched.
+Another benefit is that FSMs are easy to describe, encapsulate the logic, ...

 ### Open Questions / TODO